mmzdouc/FERMO/wiki_pages/Scores.md

 Measure of the overall chemical diversity of a sample, compared to the other samples
 - Specificity score:
 Measure of how much of the chemical diversity of a sample is actually specific to the sample and the group it belongs to.
+- Mean Novelty score:
+The mean novelty scores of all molecular features in a sample (excluding blank-associated molecular features, if group information was provided).

 For the **sample chromatogram view**

-- Convolutedness score:
-Measure for the overlap of the peak with other peaks, adjusted for ion adducts resulting from the same compound
 - Novelty score:
-Measure for the putative novelty of a feature, compared to external databases
+Measure for the putative novelty of a molecular feature, compared to external databases
-- Bioactivity score:
+- QuantData score:
-Measure for putative bioactivity-associatedness of feature
+Indicator if molecular feature is putatively associated with the quantitative biological data.

 The different scores are described in greater detail below: